-Beyond the Manion-penned title track the album features TK distinctive instrumental reworkings of some of the artist’s favorite songs, including such enduring classics as “Spooky” Classics IV.
-On one song he combines Jr. Walker’s “(I’m A) Roadrunner,” with Steve Winwood’s “Roll with It,” Georgie Fame’s “Yeh Yeh” and the haunting Hollies ballad “He Ain't Heavy, He's My Brother.”
-Manion also makes effective use of strings on new versions of the the Beach Boys classic “God Only Knows” and the Ray Charles/Hoagy Carmichael favorite “Georgia On My Mind.”
+Beyond the Manion-penned title track the album features TK instrumental reworking of some of the artist’s favorite songs, including distinctive readings of such enduring classics as Steve Winwood’s “Roll with It,” where he combines this great song with Jr. Walker’s (I’m a) Roadrunner, Georgie Fame’s “Yeh Yeh,” and the haunting Hollies ballad “He Ain't Heavy He's my Brother.”
+He also makes effective use of a string quartet on the Beach Boys classic “God Only Knows” and the Ray Charles/Hoagy Carmichael favorite “Georgia On My Mind.”

-Marc Ribler and Jack Daley mixed the enitre album at Dug Deep Studio in Asbury Park, NJ.
-He cut the album’s tracks at Shorefire Recording in Long Branch, NJ, and at Vault Recording in Pittsburgh, where he tapped the engineering talents of Joe DiMaio and Grammy-winner Jimmy Hoyson, respectively.
-Coastin’ In is being released on his new record label Kingfish Mars Records,LLC
+Manion recorded the self-produced Coastin' In with several of his Disciples of Soul bandmates, as well as a set of the best Pittsburgh-based jazz/R&B studio players, cutting tracks at Shorefire Recording in Long Branch, NJ, and at the Vault Recording Studio in Pittsburgh, PA where he tapped the engineering talents of Joe DiMaio and Grammy-winner Jimmy Hoyson, respectively.
+The album was mixed by Jack Daley and Marc Ribler at Dug Deep productions in Asbury Park, NJ and is released on Eddie’s new record label Kingfish Mars Records.

 Coastin’ In showcases Manion’s trademark wide-open, R&B-inflected “Texas Tenor” sax-style.